 The status flag causing the interrupt must be acknowledged (cleared) before returning from the ISR.
-Typically, the flag must be cleared at the beginning of the ISR, so that if another interrupt is generated by this same source, it will be registered to be serviced after completion of the current ISR.
+Typically, the flag must be cleared at the beginning of the ISR so that if another interrupt is generated by this same source, it will be registered so it can be serviced after completion of the current ISR.